mizx/odyssey-help-articles/docs/galley-outlets-2021-2023.md

 ---
-title: Galley outlets have no power
+title: 120V outlets have no power
 subtitle: 2023 and older
 tags:
   - common